TurboWarp/extensions/CONTRIBUTING.md

 To add an extension to the website, see `website/index.ejs`.

-To add an image, see the `images` folder.
+To add an image, add it to the `images` folder and update index.ejs.
+Images will be displayed in 2:1 aspect ratio.
+Bitmaps should be 600x300 in resolution.
+PNG, JPG, or SVG accepted.
+If the image includes assets not made by you, make sure to add attribution to `images/README.md`.

 ## Updates to extensions